On Information Self-Locking in Reinforcement Learning for Active Reasoning of LLM agents: Experiments

 \subsection{Experimental Results and Analyses}

-We present experimental results to evaluate the effectiveness of \proj and to analyze its impact on learning dynamics in interactive reasoning tasks.
-We begin with overall performance comparisons, followed by analyses that examine how \proj affects reward optimization, AS and BT capabilities, and robustness analysis.
+In this part, we present experimental results on the first three settings to evaluate the effectiveness of \proj and to analyze its impact on learning dynamics in agentic active reasoning.
+We begin with overall performance comparisons, followed by examining how \proj affects reward optimization, AS and BT capabilities, and robustness analysis.
+See complementary experimental analyses in Appendix~\ref{app:add_exp_analyses}.

 \textbf{Overall Performance.} We first report the main results across the evaluated domains.
 Table~\ref{tab:main} summarizes final-task performance.
 We further visualize dynamics of reward optimization and information-related behaviors.
 Specifically, Fig.~\ref{fig:sec3.1} shows episode-level reward trajectories, while Fig.~\ref{fig:sec4.1} reports proxy measurements of AS and BT capabilities introduced in Section~\ref{sec:phenomenon}.
-As shown in Table~\ref{tab:main}, \proj consistently outperform the vanilla PPO baseline, achieving notable improvements in 27 out of 28 evaluated settings.
-Among these, \textsc{as+bt} further largely outperform the \textsc{as-only} variants in 11 out of 14 cases.
+As shown in Table~\ref{tab:main}, \proj consistently outperforms the vanilla PPO baseline, achieving notable improvements in 27 out of 28 evaluated settings.
+Among these, \textsc{as+bt} further largely outperforms the \textsc{as-only} variants in 11 out of 14 cases.
 These results indicate the effectiveness of \proj on mitigating self-locking.

 \textbf{Reward dynamics.} Fig.~\ref{fig:sec3.1} reveals three representative training behaviors.
-In some tasks (Fig.~\ref{fig:3.1.1}), vanilla PPO fails to improve rewards throughout training, remaining trapped in SeL while \proj effectively breaks SeL and gained continual improvement.
-In others (Fig.~\ref{fig:3.1.2} and \ref{fig:3.1.4}), rewards can have some limited increase, but \proj\ achieves faster convergence and higher asymptotic performance.
+In some tasks (Fig.~\ref{fig:m.1.1}), vanilla PPO fails to improve rewards throughout training, remaining trapped in SeL while \proj effectively breaks SeL and achieves continual improvement.
+In others (Fig.~\ref{fig:m.1.2} and \ref{fig:m.1.4}), rewards can have some limited increase, but \proj\ achieves faster convergence and higher asymptotic performance.
 Notably, we also observe cases where reward curves appear comparable across methods, yet \proj\ yields superior AS and BT proxy scores and better final-task performance (See Table~\ref{tab:main}), corresponding to Obs.~3 discussed in Sec.~\ref{subsec:isl_observations}.